webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

+= ? =
+* [FIX] Deprecation notices "Creation of dynamic property" on PHP 8.2 and above

 = 9.2.0 - 2024-03-18 =
 * [FIX] Avoid loading payment gateways more than once
 * [FIX] Typo on the Cofidis Pay settings